 How much does it cost?

-For a first time license: $50 payable to Linn County Sheriff (cash, check, money order, or debit/credit card.
-We do not accept American Express credit cards) and $15 payable to Oregon State Police in a check or money order only.
-This is to process fingerprints.
-The money is sent through the mail which is why we cannot accept cash.
+For a first time license: $65 payable to Linn County Sheriff (cash, check, money order, or debit/credit card.
+We do not accept American Express credit cards).
+This includes the $15 fee to process your fingerprints.

 For a renewal: $50 payable to Linn County Sheriff (cash, check, money order or debit/credit card.
 We do not accept American Express credit cards).